412 - Precondition Failed

 How to Fix Precondition Failed

-- 1Fetch the latest representation and refresh validators (
+- 1Fetch the latest representation and refresh validators before retrying the conditional request.

 Step-by-Step Diagnosis for Precondition Failed